Note

 M. tuberculosis

-C. difficile
+C. botulinum

-P. carotovorum
+P. paraeruginosa

-G. sp.
+S. sp.

-E. sp.
+E. coli

 Much better.
 For the alignment (required for sequence logo) we need to extract the slice of the sequence, that belongs to the DNA-binding site.
 Hence, we simply index the each sequence with the feature for the binding site and remove those sequences, that do not have a record specifying the required feature.

 But we have still an issue: Some species seem to be overrepresented, as they show up multiple times.
 The reason for this is that some species, like M. tuberculosis, are represented by multiple strains with (almost) equal LexA sequences.
 To reduce this bias, we only want each species to occur only a single time.
-So we use a set to store the source name of sequences we already listed and ignore all further occurences of that source species.
+So we use a set to store the source name of sequences we already listed and ignore all further occurrences of that source species.

 # List of sequences